Examinations and Master's Degree

 4. At the academic ceremony you will receive all final documents, such as the certificate, diploma and award decree.
 As a bachelor graduate you will be invited to the ceremony via E-Mail and as a master graduate via mail.

-5. Congratulations, now you officially are a DI (MSc).
+5. Congratulations, now you are officially a Dipl.-Ing.
+(MSc).